sjullieb/WordCounter.Solution/README.md

   - Example Input Word: "cat"
   - Example Input Sentence: "Do you have a cat?"
   - Example Output: 1
-* _The program returns 1, if the sentence starts with the word, and one of punctuation marks or space is following the word._
-  - Example Input Word: "cat"
-  - Example Input Sentence: "Cat is fat"
-  - Example Output: 1
 * _The program returns 1, if the word appears once with "(" before and one of punctuation marks .,:;!?'") after._
   - Example Input Word: "cat"
   - Example Input Sentence: "I have a pet (cat)."